 Training Opportunities

 BHCore is committed to providing frontline responders with high quality, evidence-based training that addresses the challenges they face every day.
-With the expertise of Washington-based and nationally renowned subject-matter experts, we have developed three training programs:
+With the expertise of Washington-based and nationally renowned subject-matter experts, we have developed four training programs:

 Suicide Prevention Strategies